NextronSystems/aurora-agent-manual/usage/installation.rst

 - Minimal (``agent-config-minimal.yml``)
 - Intense (``agent-config-intense.yml``)

-The different presets are explained in more detail in the chapter :doc:`configuration </usage/configuration>`.
+The different presets are explained in more detail in the chapter :ref:`usage/configuration:configuration`.

 An installation that uses the preset named "reduced" would look like this: